-9. The Three-Fifths Compromise established the principle, new in republican theory, that a man who lived among slaves had a greater share in the election of representatives than the man who did not.
+9. The Three-fifths Compromise established the principle, new in republican theory, that a man who lives among slaves had a greater share in the election of representatives than the man who did not.

-ANS: T DIF: Moderate TOP: CH02 - The Second Founding: From Compromise to Constitution MSC: Remembering
+ANS: T DIF: Moderate TOP: Three-fifths Compromise (II.B.ii) MSC: Remembering